Fox-Network/fox-engine/README.md

 3. Start Minecraft and open the world.
 If you play on a server start and join the server.

-4. Load the data pack with the command `/datapack enable "file/Fox_Engine_V1.3_by_Fox_Network_1.18.zip"`.
-If you are playing on an older version, change the filename in the command.
+4. Load the data pack with the command `/datapack enable "file/DATA_PACK_NAME.zip"`.
+For `DATA_PACK_NAME`, just enter the name of the ZIP file you dragged into the `datapacks` folder.

 5. With the command `/function foxengine:intro` you get an introduction book which explains all commands and functions for this data pack.